Taxes

 Tax Events Deadlines

-• February: OISS hosts a Tax Seminar with a tax expert as a guest speaker once per year, (see Tax Preparation Workshop above for details).
+• February/March: OISS hosts a Tax Seminar with a tax expert as a guest speaker 1-2 times per year, (see Tax Workshops section above for details).
 The tax expert speaks mainly on tax law for internationals.

 • April 15: Forms 1040NR and 1040NR-EZ due to IRS by individuals (if Nonresident Alien receives compensation).